[block id="currency-converter"] [block id="currency-converter"]

 Pelvic floor dysfunction

-Pelvic floor muscle tension is another possible cause of sperm cramps.
+According to limited research, low testosterone may weaken pelvic floor muscles, potentially contributing to cramping, though evidence is not conclusive.
 The pelvic floor muscles are a group of muscles that support the pelvic organs and control the flow of urine and stool.
 When these muscles are tense or overworked, they can cause pain, cramping, and other symptoms.
 This condition is sometimes called chronic pelvic pain syndrome (CPPS) or non-bacterial prostatitis.
 The symptoms of CPPS can be similar to those of a UTI, and the two conditions can be difficult to distinguish.

-One way to address this problem is through physical therapy.
+Research has shown that physical therapy, including stretches and biofeedback, may relax these muscles.
 Physical therapy for CPPS involves learning how to relax and strengthen the pelvic floor muscles.
 This can be done through stretches, exercises, and massage.
 In some cases, biofeedback therapy may also be used to help the person learn how to control the muscles.

 Varicoceles